LoginRadius/java-sdk/README.md

 ```

 <h6 id="GetAccessTokenByGoogleAuthCode-get-">Access Token via Google AuthCode (GET)</h6>
- The API is used to get LoginRadius access token by sending Google’s AuthCode.
+ The API is used to get LoginRadius access token by sending Google's AuthCode.
 It will be valid for the specific duration of time specified in the response.
 [More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/social-login/native-social-login-api/access-token-via-google-auth-code)

 ```